avadhoot-cloud/Space-Cargo-System/README.md

 - **Backend**: Python with FastAPI, SQLAlchemy, and PostgreSQL
 - **Frontend**: React with Three.js for 3D visualization
 - **Docker**: Containerized setup for easy deployment
+- **Algorithms**: All the orginal algorithms are stored in the backend < src < algorithms folder.
+All the algorithms are implemented in Python using jupyter notebook. the algorithms are stored seperately also and combined also
 ## Getting Started

 ### Prerequisites